crossplane/crossplane/docs/providers.md

 provider.
 Crossplane Package Manager will unpack that container, register CRDs and set up necessary RBAC rules and then start the controllers.

-There are a few ways that are more convenient than creating a YAML to install the providers.
+There are a few other ways to install to trigger the installation of provider
+packages:

-* As part of Crossplane Helm chart by adding the following statement to your `helm install` command: `--set clusterPackages.gcp.deploy=true` It will install the default version hard-coded in that release of Crossplane Helm chart but if you'd like to specif an exact version , you can use:
+* As part of Crossplane Helm chart by adding the following statement to your `helm install` command: `--set clusterPackages.gcp.deploy=true` It will install the default version hard-coded in that release of Crossplane Helm chart but if you'd like to specif an exact version, you can add:
   `--set clusterPackages.gcp.version=master`.
 * Using Crossplane kubectl plugin:
   `kubectl crossplane package install --cluster -n crossplane-system 'crossplane/provider-gcp:master' provider-gcp`

-You can delete them by deleting the installed `ClusterPackageInstall` resource.
+You can delete them by deleting the `ClusterPackageInstall` resource you've created.

 ## Configuration

 In order to authenticate with the provider API, the provider controllers need to have access to credentials.
 It could be an AWS IAM User, GCP Service Account or Azure Service Principal.
-Every managed resource like `RDSInstance` or `CloudSQLInstance` has a field called `spec.providerRef` to refer to what credentials to use for operations regarding that managed resource.
-That reference points to a specific type called `Provider` that contains information about the authentication method that should be used.
+Every provider has a type called `Provider` that has information about how to authenticate to the provider API.
 A `Provider` resource for Azure looks like the following:

 ```yaml
 apiVersion: azure.crossplane.io/v1alpha3